To run interactive jobs on Cori, you must request the number of nodes you want and have the system allocate resources from the pool of free nodes.

 % salloc -N 2 -q debug -C haswell -t 00:30:00 -L SCRATCH

 salloc may be issued with several options.
 For the complete list of all options for salloc, refer to the SLURM salloc page or "man salloc" for more info.

 Commonly used options and more can also be found in the Torque/Moab vs. SLURM Comparisons page.

 Using the Dedicated Interactive Queue

 We have deployed experimental functionality to support medium-length interactive work on Cori.
 This queue is intended to deliver nodes for interactive use within 6 minutes of the job request.
-To access the interactive queue add the qos flag to your salloc command, as in the following example that uses a Haswell node.
+To access the interactive queue add the "-q interactive" flag to your salloc command, as in the following example that uses a Haswell node.

 % salloc -N 1 -C haswell -q interactive -t 01:00:00

 To run on KNL nodes, use "-C knl" instead of "-C haswell".

 Users in this queue are limited to a single running job on as many as 64 nodes for up to 4 hours.
 Additionally, each NERSC allocation (MPP repo) is further limited to a total of 64 nodes between all their interactive jobs.
 This means that if UserA in repo m9999 has a job using 1 haswell node, UserB, who is also in repo m9999, can have a simultaneous job using up 63 Haswell nodes.
 Since this queue is intended for interactive work, each user can submit only one job at a time.
 KNL nodes are currently limited to quad,cache mode only.
 Jobs in this queue can not share individual nodes with other jobs, as can be done in the shared queue.